 Lutescens produces small white flowers in late spring followed by orange-red berries in autumn when the leaves also take on russet / gold hues.
 The berries are very popular with birds.

-Fill in the form below and we will notify you when Lutescens whitebeam is back in stock.
+Fill in the form below and we will notify you when Lutescens whitebeam trees are back in stock.
+If we do not get any more this season you can contact us in the spring to pre-order for next autumn.

 Lutescens is tolerant of a wide range of soil conditions, and is a particularly good choice if you have chalk / alkaline soil.